dngulin/PlainBuffers/README.md

 Currently project supports code generation only for the C# language.

-## Schema Syntax
+## Schema Example

-The syntax of the schema language is described below.
+The example of the schema language is listed below.

 ```
 // This is a commentary